rodrihgh/rodrihgh.github.io/_pages/science-of-uselessness.md

 >-Man is the only animal who creates necessities that do not have anything to do with
 >the subsistence of the individual or the reproduction of the species.
 Eating is not enough for him
 >to nourish himself, but he seasons his nourishment in order to add pleasure to the
 >satisfaction of his need.
-Clothing is not enough to protect from cold,
+Clothing is not enough to protect him from cold,
 >but he must add, on top
 >of this elemental function, the requirement of clothes with particular shapes and colors.
 >Shelter does not content him, for he must construct buildings with harmonious and fanciful
 >lines that exceed his need.
->Is there anything more useless than the tie you are wearing?
+>Is there anything more useless than the tie you are wearing right now?
 >Well, all these useless addenda on top of pure necessity...
 >is indeed art!
 >